mstrblueskys/BluerPlusFirmware/README.md

 These files were taken directly from the TwoTrees website.
 I went to help someone else find them and they were no longer in the downloads section for the BLU-5 or Bluer Plus.

 Note, I downloaded both because the first one did not work with my printer.
 The first indicator was that my Z axis was inverted.
 I have no idea how to identify which file you need.
+If you have an inverted Z axis in the firmware you loaded.
+Grab the other and flash it.

 ## Fixing wonkey Z axis movement